mhmirza/DataViz/README.md

 # What I hope to learn?

 From the course, Telling Stories with Data, I wish to learn how to leverage good design practices and visualization techniques to present data in a compelling manner.
 Since narrative is the heart of any story, I wish to gain an understanding of how these methods and mediums can be used to form a persuasive, data-driven story.
-By the end of this course, I hope to develop skills which could allow me to identify an impactful visualizaton and constructively critique/ redesign a weak visualization by decomposing its elements.
+By the end of this course, I hope to develop skills which could allow me to identify an impactful visualization and constructively critique/ redesign a weak visualization by decomposing its elements.

 # Portfolio